Get Going Guide (2026)

 Where discovery goes wrong:

-• Accepting incomplete responses without follow-up
+• You accept incomplete responses without follow-up.

 Where discovery goes right:

-• Requests are targeted and specific
+• Your requests are targeted and specific.

-Why This Step Matters
+Why the Discovery Step Matters

 Discovery isn’t just paperwork.
 It’s how you:

-• Understand your household’s financial reality
+• Understand your household’s financial reality.

-• Negotiate from strength, not fear
+• Negotiate from strength, not fear.

-• Walk into court credible and prepared
+• Walk into court credible and prepared.

 And here’s a crucial point: if discovery uncovers hidden assets or unreported income, it can dramatically change your settlement.
 Courts often penalize concealment, which means the stakes are high for both sides.